 Here is another Hawaiian Hapa’s response to the California mixed Asian Americans use of “Hapa”:

 Many people from California like to call themselves “hapa” in order to seem more exotic.
 “Hapa” means “half or part” in Hawaiian and Hawaiians used “hapa haole” to mean Hawaiians who were half Caucasian.
 Therefore, “Hapa” is the abbreviation for “part Hawaiian and part Caucasian.”
 One MUST be Hawaiian and Caucasian in order to be “hapa” (for hapa haole).
 To Hawaiians it means “part Caucasian.”
 To hijack the word “hapa,” co-opt it, and claim it as part of one’s own is not only disrespectful but it is also blasphemous as it wasn’t considering “cool” to be Hawaiian.
 In addition, many pseudo intellectuals continue to lie to themselves and to others and inaccurately define “hapa” to mean “part Asian.”
 That is INACCURATE.
 “Hapa kepani” means “half or part Japanese,” “hapa pake” means “half or part Chinese,” “hapa pukiki” means “half or part Portuguese,” and the list goes on.
 There are many professors in California who are perpetuating the lie that “hapa” means “Half Asian.”
 It does NOT mean half Asian.
 It means “half.”
 It should be noted that it began with Japanese from Hawai’i who moved to California who decided to hijack the Hawaiian word “hapa” instead of using “Americans of Japanese Ancestry.”
 “Hapa” made them feel more exotic.
 I AM HAPA.
 That is, I’m part Hawaiian and part white and those people are very disrespectful to Hawaiians when they do so.
 The irony is that these California wannabe hapas complain about being disrespected due to them being mixed yet they turn around and disrespect HAWAIIANS and the Hawaiian culture.
-From: http://www.RealHapas.com/.
+From: http://www.RealHapas.com/ (Site no longer online).

 Hawaiian Definition and Usage of Hapa (Hapas)